 - 1. By installing the system supply sensor into the supply of the primary loop, the temperature of the primary supply can be controlled.
 The SMART SYSTEM control automatically detects the presence of this sensor, and controls the boiler firing rate to maintain the system supply temperature to the set point (if the outlet sensor control is currently selected).
 If it is desired to control the system return temperature, then program the SMART SYSTEM control to use the inlet sensor as the controlling sensor.
-See the Knight Wall Mount Service Manual for instructions on how to do this.
-When the inlet sensor is programmed as the controlling sensor, it is strongly recommended that the SYSTEM SUPPLY sensor be installed.
+See the Knight Boiler Service Manual for instructions on how to use the inlet sensor as the controlling sensor.
+When the inlet sensor is programmed as the controlling sensor, it is vital that the SYSTEM SUPPLY sensor be installed.
 DO NOT INSTALL THE SYSTEM SUPPLY SENSOR INTO THE SYSTEM RETURN. - 2.
 The TST2032 sensor provided with the boiler must be used for the system sensor. - 3.
-Connect these terminals to the system supply sensor (FIG. 8-4).
+Connect these terminals to the system supply sensor (FIG. 8-3).